DavidJCobb/ReachVariantEditor/native/src/ReachVariantTool/helpers/reflex/enumeration.md

 ### Constructors

 * A `constexpr` default constructor
+* A `constexpr` constructor taking the underlying type or any type convertible to it
 * A `constexpr` constructor templated on any `cobb::reflex::enumeration` specialization; the constructor is valid if the other enumeration is a member of this one via a `nested_enum`.

 ### Operators